 The Company's stable development is underpinned by several factors that enable us to control production costs.
 Firstly, growing our own grains and oilseeds and produce fodder (please see our Grain section, pages 12-13).
 In 2012, our total storage capacity constituted 1,230 thousand m3.
-The Company produced 1,212 tonnes of fodder - 100% selfsufficiency.
-To have complete control of the feed for our chickens is critical for our reputation of as safe producer.
+The Company produced 1,212 tonnes of fodder - 100% self-sufficiency.
+To have complete control of the feed for our chickens is critical for our reputation as a safe producer.